sopelj/hass-ember-mug-component/README.md

 ##### 'Operation failed with ATT error: 0x0e' or another connection error
 This seems to be caused by the bluetooth adaptor being in some sort of passive mode.
 I have not yet figured out how to wake it programmatically so sadly, you need to manually open `bluetoothctl` to do so.
-Please ensure the mug is in pairing mode (ie. the light is flashing blue) and run the `bluetoothctl` command.
+Please ensure the mug is in pairing mode (i.e. the light is flashing blue) and run the `bluetoothctl` command.
 You don,t need to type anything. run it and wait until the mug connects.

 If you are on Home Assistant OS you can use the Terminal + SSH addon, open the terminal, type `bluetoothctl` and hit enter.
 If you are running in docker or locally via python you can run it on the host.